 From 1982 — when STS was created under the leadership of our Schuylkill County Commissioners — to now, we have never forgotten that a dependable public transit system is a vital component in the quality of life for the people in our community.

 We are committed to the task of providing the very finest in public transit services to the residents of our county.

-Our original fixed bus routes have expanded from five to fourteen.
+Our original fixed bus routes have expanded from five to ten.
 In 1982 the average bus in the system was more than fifteen years old.
 Today our average bus is less than five years old.